inaimathi/langnostic/drafts/more-on-clj.md

 It looks like no amount of aliasing is going to get us out of this one, but feel free to correct me if I'm wrong.

-### Hash and Set literals with functional underpinnings
+### Map and Set literals with functional underpinnings
 _Implementation Complexity: Difficult_

 The data structures on their own are already implemented in the form of [`cl-hamt`](https://quickref.common-lisp.net/cl-hamt.html).
 We don't necessarily want to commit to it, but it's available and we can probably make the interface agnostic to some degree.
 The syntax stuff involves defining some simple reader macros.
 Ideally, they'd be namespace-bounded which means we're pulling out `named-readtables`.